jgw004/Joe_ME/README.md

-👋 Hello!
-I’m a graduate student seeking to delve into cloud and DevOp practices.<br>
 For those interested, I've put together a brief rundown of my skills, aspirations, and interests.
-I hope you enjoy!
+Hope you enjoy!

 # INTRODUCTION

-🚀 My current endeavors within the DevOps field include studying for the AWS Solutions Architect certificate (February 15), pursuing great project ideas involving Terraform, CICD methods, Cloud environments, and containerization.
+🚀 My career endeavors fall within the DevOps field include studying for the AWS Solutions Architect certificate (February 15), pursuing great project ideas involving Terraform, CICD methods, Cloud environments, and containerization.

 📚 A few courses and/or certificates that I've completed include *Linux Administration* (course by Jason Cannon) for an architectural overview of the Linux OS, *Intensive Cloud Training* (via The Cloud Bootcamp), and a *Devops Bootcamp* (by GeeksForGeeks).
-Please, visit my [LinkedIn](https://www.linkedin.com/in/joseph-williamson-373359107/) for a broader overview of my experience and skills!
+Please, visit my [LinkedIn](https://www.linkedin.com/in/joseph-williamson-373359107/) profile for a broader overview of my experience and skills!
 <br><br>
 # TECHNICAL